Interested in going All In for Jesus this summer but not sure where to start? Here are a few FAQs to help you along.

 Q: How much does it cost?

-$350 for individuals, $325 for groups.
 Want to go for less?
 We'd love to have your church, gathering, or group come together this summer!
-Call (619) 669-6498 or fill out the Summer Group Registration Form to get more info on making that happen.
+Call (619) 669-6498 or fill out the Summer Camp Interest Form to get more info on making that happen.

 Q: What should my camper pack?